-Stanford medical students, residents, and fellows are eligible to obtain funding under this program for travel, housing, meals and immunizations for a six-week international rotation in Brazil*, Ecuador, Nepal, or Uganda*. (*Only residents, fellows, and faculty are eligible for these sites).
+Stanford medical students, residents, and fellows are eligible to obtain funding under this program for travel, housing, meals and immunizations for a six-week international rotation in Brazil*, Ecuador, Ethiopia, India, Nepal, and Uganda*. (*Only residents, fellows, and faculty are eligible for these sites).

 Stanford medical students, residents, and fellows are eligible to obtain funding under this program.
 Selection of applicants will focus on those interested in becoming leaders in the field of global health long term.
 This scholarship is only open to Stanford students, fellows, and residents.
 Scholarships are available for a minimum of six-week rotations at the below partner sites.

 Funding under this program includes:

 Please note all sites are subject to change due to rapidly evolving institutional, national, and global health challenges and policies.